Land’s End, Longships Lighthouse and Sennen Cove, Cornwall

 Access: No access but can be approached by private boat with knowledge of surrounding hazards

 Longships Lighthouse stands on a small rock just over a mile offshore from Land’s End.
 Built in 1875, the tower stands 35 metres above the high water mark.
-However during winter storms, waves easily engulf the entire tower.
-In the 1790’s a number of ships were wrecked on the Longship Rocks and an aid to navigation was seen as being essential.
+However, during winter storms, waves easily engulf the entire tower.
+In the 1790’s several ships were wrecked on the Longship Rocks and an aid to navigation was seen as being essential.
 The first lighthouse was just 12 metres high and it was quickly realised that it was not high enough to be visible in storm conditions so in 1875 the current granite tower was designed and built by Sir James Douglass.
 In 1988 it was fully automated.

-Longships Rocks and Lighthouse can be seen from Land’s End on clear days directly offshore from the sign post.
+Longships Rocks and Lighthouse can be seen from Land’s End on clear days directly offshore from the signpost.

 Sennen Cove